limbo666/BirdyFences/README.md

 ## Changes in v1.4

-1. More options availble on icon right click menu such: Run as administrator (when applicable), Copy path, Find target
+1. Run as administrator (when applicable), Copy path, Find target options available on icon right click menu.
 2. Fixed folder icon appearance which was lost in previous version.
 3. Added mechanism to indicate broken link on startup with icons.
 4. Json format changed to adopt the new functions.
 Added routine to update existing "fences.json" files automaticaly.